YUPO CORPORATION

 • The application of a coat of varnish is the most effective way to protect the ink surface and improve gloss.

-• To prevent distortion due to heat, including deformation and curling, be sure to use a low-heat type UV lamp (water-cooled or infrared-filtered).
-When dealing with the high-volume lighting necessary for dark color projects, even water-cooled systems may produce high temperatures, which may result in distortion of YUPO®.
-As a rule, avoid stacking sheets of YUPO® in temperature conditions exceeding 50°C.
+• To prevent distortion due to heat, including deformation and curling, be sure to use a low-heat type UV lamp (water-cooled or infrared-reduction type).
+When dealing with the high-volume lighting necessary for dark color patterns, even water-cooled systems may produce high temperatures, which may result in distortion of YUPO.
+As a guide, avoid stacking sheets of YUPO in temperature conditions exceeding 50℃.

 • After the application of the varnish, use a drier with a long delivery and maximize air speed and pressure to ensure adequate drying.